sonic-net/sonic-mgmt/docs/testplan/OSPF-test-plan.md

 Verify whether OSPF neighbors are successfully created and appear with active status.

 #### Test Steps
+1. Clear existing default routing configurations (if non-OSPF configurations)
-1. Establish OSPF sessions and neighbors
+2. Establish OSPF sessions and neighbors
-2. Verify OSPF neighbors are successfully established with active status
+3. Verify OSPF neighbors are successfully established with active status
+4. Verify OSPF routes received are the same as previously configured routes (eg. BGP)
-5. Clear OSPF session configurations ***[CLEANUP]***
+5. Restore original routing configurations (if non-OSPF configurations) ***[CLEANUP]***

 ### Test Case \#1 - Test Dynamic Routing Change
 #### Test Objective
-Verify whether OSPF routes are dynamically adjusted in the case of link failure.
+Verify whether OSPF routes are dynamically adjusted in the case of link failure and a newly learnt route.

 #### Test Steps
+1. Clear existing default routing configurations (if non-OSPF configurations)
-1. Establish OSPF sessions and neighbors
+2. Establish OSPF sessions and neighbors
-2. Simuate link failure
+3. Simulate one link failure
-4. Verify OSPF route has changed in reposnse to link failure
+4. Verify whether the OSPF route has changed in response to link failure
-5. Clear OSPF session configurations ***[CLEANUP]***
+5. Simulate a newly learnt OSPF route in a neighbor device (via PTF)
+6. Verify if the newly learnt OSPF route is received by the DUT
+7. Restore original routing configurations (if non-OSPF configurations) ***[CLEANUP]***